bchaffin/bchaffin.github.io/prime-races/prime-races.markdown

 [![Excess of odious vs. evil primes from 2^53 to 2^55](odious-53-55.png)](odious-53-55.png) [![Excess of odious vs. evil primes from 2^55 to 2^57](odious-55-57.png)](odious-55-57.png)

+### Odd-zeros vs. even-zeros

+Related to the odious/evil race is the race between primes which have an odd number of 0s in binvary vs. an even number of 0s.
+For numbers with an even number of bits, the parity of the number of 1s and 0s is the same; for numbers with an odd number of bits, the parity of 1s and 0s is opposite.

 ## Prime tabulation

 As long as I was generating primes over a large range, I thought I might as well collect some other information along the way.
 Some of the basic counts of primes, such as the number of primes below 10<sup>n</sup>, are already known to large numbers.
 But I was able to extend a number of other sequences:
 - [A095005](https://oeis.org/A095005) and [A095006](https://oeis.org/A095006) - number of odious/evil primes in power-of-2 ranges
+- [A127977](https://oeis.org/A127977) - minimum lead of odious primes over evil primes in power-of-2 intervals
 - [A129542](https://oeis.org/A129542) and [A129697](https://oeis.org/A129697) - number of isolated (non-twin) primes less than 10<sup>n</sup>, and their sum
 - [A033843](https://oeis.org/A033843) - number of twin primes less than 2<sup>n</sup>
 - [A007508](https://oeis.org/A007508) and [A118552](https://oeis.org/A118552) - number of twin primes less than 10<sup>n</sup>, and their sum